theojulienne/snappy/devpacks.md

 * One devpack may provide multiple tools or multiple libraries.
 * Devpacks must be coinstallable.

-However devpacks are not meant to be installed at runtime.
+Devpacks are not installed at runtime.
 Apps must carry all the relevant runtime bits.

 ## Usage
 ### devpack yaml